mmu-webdesign/IWD-web-term2/rwd-week-2.md

 - Next adjust the line-height in your body rule.
 Adjust to improve the legibility of your text.

-[Read the MDN article on Line Height](https://developer.mozilla.org/en-US/docs/Web/CSS/line-height) to learn why it is better to use `number` values instead of `length` values  and why a minimum of 1.5 is good for accessability.
+[Read the MDN article on Line Height](https://developer.mozilla.org/en-US/docs/Web/CSS/line-height) to learn why it is better to use `number` values instead of `length` values  and why a minimum of 1.5 is good for accessibility.

 - Save `layout.css` and check it's working by viewing `index.html` in your mobile size browser.
 Does it look right?
 Is it easy to read?